JamFox/docs.jamfox.dev/docs/content/homelab/os.md

 To bootstrap the lab, I wrote [jamlab-ansible](https://github.com/JamFox/jamlab-ansible): Homelab bootstrap and pull-mode configuration management with Ansible and bash.

 Bootstrapping is almost as easy as cloning the repo and running the bootstrap script.
-Exact steps detailed in the repository and the Configuration Management chapter.
+Exact steps detailed in the repository README and in the Configuration Management chapter.